ProvarTesting/provardx-cli/messages/sf.provar.config.get.md

 # summary

-getting values for different properties inside dx properties.json
+Retrieves a value from the loaded properties file

 # description

-Getting values for different properties inside PROPERTIES_FILE_PATH loaded under .sf/config.json file
+Retrieves a value from the loaded properties file

 # examples

-- gets the value for the provided property as a key from properties.json loaded inside config.json
+- Retrieves a value from the loaded properties file

   <%= config.bin %> <%= command.id %> 'key'